sajaalraja/reading-notes/class33.md

- # what is the boxes?:
+ -  what is the boxes  ?:

  -  CSS treats each HTML e lement as if it has its own box.